aria-ml/dataeval/docs/source/concepts/ActingOnResults.md

 {class}`.Parity` (experimental) measures statistical dependence between metadata factors and labels using bias-corrected Cramér's V, with Pearson's chi-squared test for significance.
-It is the most rigorous of the three bias metrics, and it checks whether its own result can be trusted: `has_insufficient_data` reports where the contingency table is too thin for the chi-squared approximation, judged by Cochran's criterion on the *expected* cell counts.
+It sets `has_insufficient_data` when the contingency table fails Cochran's criterion on expected cell counts (< 5).

 The `insufficient_data` flag in the output identifies factor-label combinations where the sample count requirement was not met.
 These combinations cannot be